preactjs/preact-www/content/en/guide/v10/getting-started.md

 [htm]: https://github.com/developit/htm
 [Preact CLI]: https://github.com/preactjs/preact-cli

-## Typescript preact/compat configuration
+## TypeScript preact/compat configuration

-Your project could need support for the wider react ecosystem.
-To make your application compile you'll need to disable type checking on your node_modules like this.
-This way your alias will work properly when libraries import react.
+Your project could need support for the wider React ecosystem.
+To make your application compile, you'll need to disable type checking on your `node_modules` like this.
+This way, your alias will work properly when libraries import React.

 ```json
 {